-To secure our data, we use passwords to authenticate who we are.
-Passwords are used for virtually everything.
-We use them to get into our phones, to access our bank accounts, essentially, we put in a password for anything that requires a username.
-Yet, many of us never think about the consequences of what would happen if someone gained access to this information.
+In today’s digital world, virtually everything uses a password.
+We use them to get into our phones and computers, to access our bank and social media accounts.
+Essentially, we put in a password for every account that requires a username.
+But why?
+To secure and protect our data.
+Passwords help to authenticate who we are.
+Yet, many of us never think about the consequences of what would happen if someone else gained access to this information.

 We often use obvious passwords that are predictable, short and simple.
 We may even use the same password across multiple accounts, but with 63% of data breaches resulting from weak or stolen passwords, we need to safeguard our information.